 This type of camera will suit you if you are happy to sacrifice high-quality images for a smaller camera.
-Compact cameras often have zoom lenses of up to 10x, which is more than enough for the majority of travel photography situations.
-Many compact cameras also offer manual control settings, so you can make some adjustments yourself instead of relying on automation all the time.
+Compact cameras for beginners often have zoom lenses of up to 10x, which is more than enough for the majority of travel photography situations.
+Many compact cameras for beginners mirrorless also offer manual control settings, so you can make some adjustments yourself instead of relying on automation all the time.

 Consider bridge cameras

 Bridge cameras are a good alternative if you want DSLR-like quality without the size and weight.
 They usually offer a larger sensor than most compacts, as well as other key features such as manual modes and optical zoom lenses.

 However, bridge cameras can be expensive and bulky, as they are designed as all-in-one units that function as both a camera and a digital video recorder (DVR).
 If you do not need DVR functionality, it may be better to buy two separate devices: one for taking photos and another for recording video footage.

 For travel photography there is no single best option – it will depend on your personal preferences and what best suits your type of trip.

 Bridge cameras would be a nice option for travelers who want to take DSLR-like photos, but don't want the added bulk of a standard DSLR.
 Mirrorless cameras are another good alternative if you do not want to carry around heavy equipment, while compact cameras are ideal for casual photographers who just want to capture everyday moments.